fabric-community/the-hallow/README.md

 # General
  Spooky Time is a Halloween themed community mod.
 If you have any spooky ideas, PR it!
 At the end of the month, we'll publish the mod to curseforge so everyone can play it.

+ # Style Guidelines
+ When PRing to Fabric Community projects, we ask that you make an attempt to follow our style rules.
+A repo with more information [can be found here](https://github.com/fabric-community/style-guidelines).

 # Rules
  1. all contributions must be serious; no simple whitespace fixes or single character changes.